'Overwatch' Players Starting To Hate New Hero Doomfist

 The story behind Doomfist was also very exciting.
 Doomfist was a mercenary from Nigeria who was freed from imprisonment and jumped right into the fighting world believing that it will help make humanity stronger.
 He works with Talon in the Overwatch world.

-The arrival of Doomfist to Overwatch was very exciting and fans seemed excited to use his Hand Cannon to fight from a distance and a Rocket Punch for close combat.
+The arrival of Doomfist to Overwatch was very exciting and fans seemed happy to use his Hand Cannon to fight from a distance and his Rocket Punch for close combat.

-What are the Overwatch complaints?
+What Are The Overwatch Complaints?

 With that said, it appears that these attacks make Doomfist too powerful in the Overwatch game and fans are not happy.
 Forbes reports that there are six good reasons for fans to hate Doomfist.
 One of these includes the fact that he can take down many opponents in a single Rocket Punch.